RSV 101: What Every NICU Parent Needs to Know

 Preventative Injections

 Palivizumab (Synagis®) is the only FDA-approved medication to help protect high-risk babies from severe RSV disease.
-Even though it is given as a shot by your healthcare provider, it’s not a vaccine because it works differently.
+Even though it is administered as a shot by your healthcare provider, it is not a vaccine.
 Each shot, which is given monthly during RSV season, provides a dose of virus-fighting substances called antibodies that help prevent severe RSV disease from infecting your baby’s lungs.

 When it comes to protecting your baby’s growing lungs from RSV, timing is everything.
 RSV season usually starts in the fall and continues into spring, but the season may be different where you live.
-So your first step should be talking to your baby’s healthcare provider to find out when RSV season starts and ends in your area.
-Visit www.rsvprotection.com to search for RSV season by state or visit the Centers for Disease Control which forecasts RSV season by region, then talk to your pediatrician about how to help protect your preemie.
+Your first step should be talking to your baby’s healthcare provider to find out when RSV season starts and ends in your area.
+Visit RSV Protection to search for RSV season by state or visit the Centers for Disease Control and Prevention which forecasts RSV season by region.
+Talk to your pediatrician about how to help protect your preemie based on your area.

-“While as his Mother I would give almost anything to not have had Will go through all of that I would not change any of it since it made him the wonderful, happy, loving little boy he is today.
-That being said I do have to wonder if had he been given preventative protection against RSV could all of it have been avoided?
-The importance of proactive, preventative innoculation cannot be stressed highly or often enough.
+Ariel Doggett recounts, “While as his mother I would give almost anything not to have had Will go through all of that, I would not change any of it since it made him the wonderful, happy, loving little boy he is today.
+I have to wonder, though, if were given preventative protection against RSV could all of it have been avoided?
+The importance of proactive, preventative inoculation cannot be stressed highly or often enough.
 You are the best advocate your child has.
-It is okay to question the Doctor and be your child’s voice,” said Doggett.
+It is okay to question the doctor and be your child’s voice,” said Doggett.

 What Does Your Insurance Say About Covering Synagis?